 - Give the person time to talk and not interrupt them.

-Debriefing used to be offered to people affected by natural disasters, etc. It is no longer considered effective for individuals but has been found useful for selected groups (eg, emergency workers before going back to work in stressful situations).
+Debriefing used to be offered to people affected by natural disasters, etc. It is no longer considered effective for individuals but has been found useful for selected groups (for example, emergency workers before going back to work in stressful situations).
 No other treatment or medication is yet approved to prevent people from developing PTSD should they be exposed to a traumatic event; however, a medicine called clonidine is showing promising results in research studies.
 Steroids have been shown to reduce the risk of PTSD if given within a few hours of a traumatic event but their risks and benefits are still being studied.

 Screening is appropriate for people who have been subjected to major disasters and for asylum seekers and refugees.